jobn123/react-with-fullpage/README.md

 # react-with-fullpage

-This is an tempolate of [fullpage.js](http://alvarotrigo.com/fullPage/) in react.
+a template of [fullpage.js](http://alvarotrigo.com/fullPage/) in react.

 # Usage